WEI Success Stories

 Arnisha Daugherty

-Prior to staring the WEI program Arnisha worked in a low-paying factory position for two years, where she continued to struggle financially and did not see a career pathway with the company.
-She was determined as a single mother that she wanted to do better for her family and herself.
-Excited, yet apprehensive, because she had attended two previous colleges and was unsuccessful.
-Nevertheless, she was motivated to apply to South Suburban College and the WEI program and was accepted.
-Arnisha contributes her success to the support system that was provided through the WEI program.
-She has now obtained employment in the healthcare field as a Certified Nursing Assistance and enjoys going to work daily.
-She now sees a future in the healthcare industry, and is looking forward to furthering her education at South Suburban College through the Nursing program.
+Prior to starting the WEI program Arnisha worked in a low-paying factory position for two years, where she continued to struggle financially and did not see a career pathway with the company.
+As a single mother, she was determined to do better for herself and family.
+Excited, but apprehensive because she previously attended two colleges and was unsuccessful, Arnisha was motivated to apply to South Suburban College and the WEI program.
+She was accepted.
+Arnisha contributes her success to the support system provided by the WEI program.
+Due to Arnisha’s successful completion of the program she is currently employed as a Certified Nursing Assistant and enjoys her work.
+She now sees a future pathway in the healthcare industry and is looking forward to furthering her education in the Nursing Program offered at South Suburban College.

 Photo of Drew Hill